If you have a fear of heights, the road to Harquahala Mountain is not for you

 Is the road to Harquahala Mountain steep?

-The road to the summit is really steep, hitting a 30% of gradient through some of the ramps and the elevation gain is around 4,000 feet.
 The summit hosts the Harquahala Smithsonian Observatory, built by the Smithsonian in 1920 to measure and record solar activity.
-It was abandoned in 1925 and in 1975 was listed on the National Register of Historic Places and has since been stabilized.
-The summit is the highest point in southwest Arizona with breathtaking 360 degrees vistas.
-On a good day the views can be extraordinary.
-One could see the Four Peaks east of Phoenix, Hualapai Peak just south of Kingman, Signal Peak and all the way down to Yuma, the Colorado river basin and clear into California.
-Even today, the vistas are usually clear, free of air pollution.
-For the history buff, the drive displays old mining debris, shafts and stone houses from earlier miners.
+It was abandoned in 1925 and was listed on the National Register of Historic Places in 1975.
+The summit is the highest point in southwest Arizona, offering breathtaking 360-degree views.
+On a clear day, you can see the Four Peaks east of Phoenix, Hualapai Peak near Kingman, Signal Peak, and all the way down to Yuma, the Colorado River basin, and into California.
+The views are usually clear and free of air pollution.
+For history buffs, the drive features old mining debris, shafts, and stone houses from earlier miners.

 Is the road to Harquahala Mountain open?

-The rugged and challenging road is typically open all year round, with the occasional closure in winters due to dangerous weather conditions.
-It is best in the fall, winter and spring.
+The rugged and challenging road is typically open year-round, with occasional closures in winter due to dangerous weather conditions.
+The best time to visit is in the fall, winter, or spring.
 It is very hot in the summer.
 Do not drive if snow has fallen on the summit or if lightning threatens.
-Do not attempt this trail in the summer where temperatures of 100 plus degrees are the norm.
-The BLM warns of the risks of abandoned mines, “rattlesnakes or other poisonous creatures,” and sudden “violent and dangerous” thunderstorms.
-You will find no facilities.
-You have to go fully prepared to be self-sufficient.

 Pic&video: Nomad Overland